Ace Cash Price Tops $0.25 (ACEC)

-Ace Cash (ACEC) traded flat against the US dollar during the 1 day period ending at 23:00 PM E.T. on May 24th.
-In the last seven days, Ace Cash has traded flat against the US dollar.
-One Ace Cash token can now be purchased for $0.25 or 0.00001426 BTC on major cryptocurrency exchanges.
-Ace Cash has a total market cap of $49.69 million and approximately $789.64 worth of Ace Cash was traded on exchanges in the last day.
+Ace Cash (ACEC) traded flat against the dollar during the twenty-four hour period ending at 15:00 PM Eastern on May 29th.
+In the last seven days, Ace Cash has traded flat against the dollar.
+Ace Cash has a total market capitalization of $49.69 million and approximately $789.64 worth of Ace Cash was traded on exchanges in the last day.
+One Ace Cash token can currently be purchased for $0.25 or 0.00001426 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.